 Orthodera novaezealandiae

 The New Zealand praying mantis is a medium sized insect, usually a bright apple green in colour, although some variation in colour do occur.
 They have large bulging eyes, set in a triangular face, which they often move side to side when tracking their prey.
 They have a characteristic blueish spot on the inside of their front legs.
 These large and powerful front legs are held up together in front of their body, appearing as if they are praying.
-When an unsuspecting prey comes nearby, the front legs strike out in a quick grabbing motion.
+When unsuspecting prey comes nearby, the front legs strike out in a quick grabbing motion.
 Dinner is caught.

 Their eggs are laid in two neat rows, covered in a foamy egg case called an ootheca.
 The foamy substance hardens overtime, protecting the eggs inside.
 These oothecae are laid on the surface of branches and tree trunks, but also on the sides of fences and houses.